What is Co-Branding?

-Co-branding is all around you.
-Consider these examples:
+Other Co-Branding Examples Co-branding is all around you.

 Taco Bell’s Doritos Locos Tacos: Specialty food item co-developed by Yum!
 Brands, Inc. and PepsiCo subsidiary Frito-Lay, Inc.

-Citi AAdvantage cards: Citi credit cards that earn American Airlines miles with qualifying purchases
+Citi Advantage cards: Citi credit cards that earn American Airlines miles with qualifying purchases.

 Nike+, the Nike Inc technology division and Apple Inc partnership connected tracking technology in athlete trainers and iPhone.